ChaoticCooties/Komorebi-Cafeteria/README.md

 # Komorebi Cafeteria
-> A material design membership management software
+> A material design  management software

-RepublicGym is a membership management software specially developed for a Java assignment.
-However, the current repository will feature extended features not seen in the assignment.
-Heavily referenced Keeptwo's Material Design.
+Komorebi Cafeteria is a .txt parsed management system for food ordering.

 ## How to Install
 Clone the repo and compile it.
 No supports on installation will be given since the program is pretty simple and straightforward.